oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-wdt-model.md

 {{< img "Model Design View" "images/model-design-view.png" >}}

-This image shows the Model page, Code View tab that lets you directly edit each of the three different file types that make up the model.
+The following image shows the Model page, Code View tab that lets you directly edit each of the three different file types that make up the model.
 In the center of the screen, you'll find the YAML editor for the model file.
 On the right, you'll find the variables file editor and the archive file editor.

 {{< img "Model Code View" "images/model-code-view.png" >}}